exosports/BART/README.md

 BART
 ====

-Bayesian Atmospheric Radiative-Transfer fitting code
+Bayesian Atmospheric Radiative Transfer fitting code

 This code will implement a Bayesian, Monte Carlo-driven, radiative-transfer scheme for extracting parameters from spectra of planetary atmospheres.
 It is being developed by:

 Joseph Harrington
 Jasmina Blecic
 Patricio Cubillos
 Sarah Blumenthal
 Oliver Bowman
 Andrew Foster
 Madison Stemm

 With support from: